rvanlaar/easy-transifex/README.rst

 =============

-Read ``parts/ommelette/transifex/settings/*.conf`` to see which settings are used and can be overridden in nens_transifex.settings.
+Read ``parts/ommelette/transifex/settings/*.conf`` to see which settings are used and can be overridden in easy_transifex.settings.

 Static Media
 ============